Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

-# Azure Cosmos DB SQL API client library for Python
+# Azure Cosmos DB CORE (SQL) API Python SDK

-Azure Cosmos DB is a globally distributed, multi-model database service that supports document, key-value, wide-column, and graph databases.
+[Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/) is a globally distributed, fully managed, multi-model NoSQL database service that supports document, key-value, wide-column, and graph databases.
+For more information, go to https://www.gotcosmos.com/ .

-Use the Azure Cosmos DB SQL API SDK for Python to manage databases and the JSON documents they contain in this NoSQL database service.
+Use the Azure Cosmos DB CORE (SQL) API Python SDK for applications development, including databases, containers, and CRUD operations with the JSON documents stored in the [CORE (SQL) API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-query-getting-started).

+> For all other APIs, please check the [Azure Cosmos DB documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) to evaluate the best SDK for your project.

+Key capabilities are:

 * Create Cosmos DB **databases** and modify their settings
 * Create and modify **containers** to store collections of JSON documents